 Ayurvedic Treatment for Dengue Fever

-The dengue fever manifests itself in the form of severe vomiting, the appearance of a rash 3-4 days after the affliction and an ongoing severe headache.
+The dengue fever manifests itself in the form of severe vomiting, the appearance of a rash 3-4 days after the affliction, and an ongoing severe headache.
 After 10 days these symptoms will subside and the negative toxins will begin their retreat.
-However it can take up to a month for recovery to be complete and in-between time the sufferer will still be general weak and fatigued in themselves and still suffer some of the milder symptoms of the initial fever.
+However, it can take up to a month for recovery to be complete and in the interim, the sufferer will still be generally weak and fatigued and still suffer some of the milder symptoms of the initial fever.

 Ayurvedic, Natural, Home Remedies for Dengue:

-Neem leaves, Neem Oil are a great purifying agent and should be applied on a damp warm cloth in dosages of between 15 to 60 grammes 2-3 times daily.
+Neem leaves, Neem oil are a great purifying agents and should be applied on a damp, warm cloth in dosages of between 15 to 60 grams, 2-3 times daily.
 It should be noted that usage should be restricted in both males and females seeking pregnancy.

 Drink as much water as you can in order to replace fluid loss.
 It will also help to bring down body temperature.